Trewaters/soar/README.md

 ## TO DO

-1. restructure MongoDB schema as a document DB and not a sql db.
-Running into issues updating all the prisma models with multiple GET and POST request.
-(2024-07-29 17:01:12)
-2. create a context for user to manage the state.
-(2024-07-29 17:01:14)
+- Wire up the User Profile page (2024-08-01 20:30:34)
-3. Add Frontend Services to call my back end apis.
+- Add Frontend Services to call my back end apis.
 (2024-07-29 17:02:20)
-4. Add permanent IP Address to MongoDB Atlas Cluster whitelist for access.
+- Add permanent IP Address to MongoDB Atlas Cluster whitelist for access.
 Upon deployment of non-alpha.
 So at the end of alpha phase of development.
 (2024-07-20 06:53:15)

 ### Further help